witheve/rfcs/proposed/syntax.md

 ```
 x = sin(90)                // A typical function call
-[#sin deg: 90, return: x]  // An Eve object
+[#sin deg: 90, return: x]  // An Eve record
 ```

-These statements accomplish the same objective, of storing the sine of an angle in a result variable.
+These statements accomplish the same recordive, of storing the sine of an angle in a result variable.
 The Eve syntax is at a disadvantage though, because it cannot be composed into an expression like a typical function.
 Therefore, we propose the following syntax for functions in Eve:

 ```
 x = sin[deg: 90]